4.8 1700+ Google Reviews

-If you are wondering how to become a home inspector in Virginia, you have to come to the right place.
+Inspections have been calling you and you're wondering how to become a home inspector in Virginia.
+Well, you have to come to the right place.
 I have created the ultimate guide from start to finish.

 When I first started my home inspection business in 2012, there were no state requirements to become an inspector.
 Anyone could legally inspect homes.
 There were various private home inspector certification programs, but they were not mandatory.
 It was the wild wild west here.
 That is actually how I like it, but governments like to control everything.
 Consequently, a home inspection license doesn't mean the license holder is any good at performing inspections.
 Nevertheless, effective July 1, 2017, anyone in Virginia performing home inspections needs to be licensed.